aialferov/ecl/README.md

 $ make install
 ```

-Now you can run your "reverse" anywhere pretty much the same way:
+Now we can run our "reverse" anywhere pretty much the same way:

 ```
 $ ecl rev [1,2,3,4,5]